manukautech/XMRemoteRobot/README.md

-# XMRemoteRobot Version 2.0 - Note that this branch is currently under construction and incomplete
+# XMRemoteRobot Version 2.0 - Note that this branch is currently loading files and therefore incomplete
 A web service app which enables remote-control of near and distant devices via SignalR - a WebSockets framework - including over the public Internet.

 Live Demo - test drive this app at: